-Twin bombs exploded near a tightly guarded government compound in the heart of Damascus on Sunday, state media said, as new international peace envoy Lakhdar Brahimi said change in Syria was "unavoidable."
+Twin bombs exploded near a tightly guarded government compound in the heart of Damascus on Sunday, state media said, as new international peace envoy Lakhdar Brahimi said change was "unavoidable."

 A file picture of Syrians inspecting damage at the site of a car bomb in the mainly Druze and Christian suburb of Jaramana on the outskirts of Damascus on August 28.
 Twin bombs have exploded near a tightly guarded government compound in the heart of Damascus, wounding four people.

-Speaking to satellite channel Al-Jazeera as he took over as UN-Arab League envoy from former UN chief Kofi Annan, Brahimi carefully refrained, however, from publicly calling, as his predecessor had, for President Bashar al-Assad to quit.
+Speaking to satellite news channel Al-Jazeera as he took over as UN-Arab League envoy from former UN chief Kofi Annan, Brahimi carefully refrained, however, from publicly calling as his predecessor had for President Bashar al-Assad to step down.

 This article is older than 60 days, which we reserve for our premium members only.You can subscribe to our premium member subscription, here.